A semi-parametric dynamic conditional correlation framework for risk forecasting: Introduction

-\cite{merlo2021} have recently proposed a multivariate model for generating joint forecasts of the pair (VaR, ES).
-Their framework is based on a multivariate extension of the AL distribution and allows for portfolio risk forecasting and optimization.
-However, their approach is limited to low portfolio dimensions, i.e., three market indices are studied in their paper.
-In our paper, we consider an empirical application to a panel of 28 assets included in the Dow Jones index but the analysis could be easily extended to even higher dimensions.
+The empirical performance of the Semi-DCC using AL and FZ0 joint losses model is assessed by means of an application to a panel of 28 assets included in the Dow Jones index.
 Our findings can be summarized as follows.
-When forecasting risk for an equally weighted portfolio, DCC-AL models are competitive with state-of-the-art univariate semi-parametric approaches and perform better than parametric DCC models.
-When focusing on the out-of-sample hedging performance of the model, our results show that the DCC-AL model clearly outperforms a benchmark equally weighted allocation strategy.
-We also find evidence that in a high volatility period, at the outbreak of the COVID-19 crisis in 2020, compared to the DCC-QML, the DCC-AL model is characterized by a better out-of-sample hedging performance.
-Under this respect, our empirical results show that the DCC-AL model can be effectively used as a modelling platform for the generation of minimum risk (VaR, ES) portfolios without requiring any parametric assumption on the conditional distribution of returns, including its ellipticity.
+When forecasting risk for an equally weighted portfolio, Semi-DCC models are competitive with state-of-the-art univariate semi-parametric approaches and perform better than conventional DCC models.
+Further, we assess the performance of the proposed model in constructing global minimum ES portfolios.
+Under this respect, our results show that the Semi-DCC model clearly outperforms a benchmark equally weighted allocation strategy.
+We also find evidence that in a turbulent period centred on the outbreak of the COVID-19 crisis in 2020, the Semi-DCC model leads to less risky portfolios compared to existing DCC specifications.

 The paper is structured as follows.
-Section \ref{methodology_section}, after providing a brief review of the existing semi-parametric univariate risk forecasting approaches, presents the proposed class of semi-parametric marginalized DCC models, while their estimation procedure is illustrated in Section \ref{estimation_section}.
-This section also presents a simulation study aimed at assessing the finite sample properties of the estimators.
-The technical details and results of the simulation study are reported in Appendix \ref{simulation_section}.
-An empirically motivated portfolio risk optimization procedure is then developed in Section \ref{po_process_section}.
-Section \ref{empirical_section} discusses the results of an empirical application to risk forecasting and portfolio optimization for the constituents of the Dow Jones index.
+Section \ref{methodology_section}, after providing a brief review of the existing semi-parametric univariate risk forecasting approaches, presents the proposed class of semi-parametric DCC models, while their estimation procedure is illustrated in Section \ref{estimation_section}.
+The finite sample properties of the estimators and the risk forecasting performance of Semi-DCC are investigated in Section \ref{simulation_section} via an extensive Monte Carlo simulation study.
+Section \ref{empirical_section} discusses the results of an empirical application to risk forecasting for the constituents of the Dow Jones index, where the portfolio optimization results are included in Appendix \ref{po_empirical} to limit the focus of the empirical study.
 Section \ref{conclusion_section} concludes the paper.